 For example, take a look at the wonderful decoration that Strangers and Saints has put up at their bar and restaurant.
 Strangers and Saints is located in the coastal town of Provincetown, MA.
 All of the vintage brass pendant lights that are hanging above the bar in the picture below are salvaged nautical lights.
 This bar utilizes several styles of pendant/ceiling lights that are hanging by chain above the customers.
-The light that you will find the most common in the picture below is P3-22, which can be found here.

 Here’s another great example of how our customers are using vintage brass ceiling lights as pendant lights in their residential nautical homes.

 Traditional brass pendant lights are often used for restaurant designs.
 One recent restaurant that used our antique lights is The Chimes in Baton Rouge, LA.
 While this picture is before the establishment was up and running, you can get a good feel for the aesthetic they are trying to foster with the installation of these large antique pendant lights.